google/lovefield/docs/spec/04_query.md

 These functions are defined in the [`lf.fn`]( https://github.com/google/lovefield/blob/master/lib/fn.js) namespace.
 A `SyntaxError` will be thrown if an aggregation function is used with a column of an invalid type.
-Lovefield supports only single-column group by.
-Multi-column `GROUP BY`, `ROLLUP`, and `CUBE` are not supported for now.
+Multi-column `ROLLUP`, and `CUBE` are not supported for now.

 ```js
 db.select(customer.name, lf.fn.count(order.id)).